 'With such a diet, water is lost and not fat and as soon as one eats normally, the weight is likely to resume,' she adds.

-‘Without sufficient nutrients, exercise in most cases is impossible and may lead to muscle wastage and may effect bone health and metabolism.
+'Without sufficient nutrients, exercise in most cases is impossible and may lead to muscle wastage and may affect bone health and metabolism.

 'This again, confirms that it is not a healthy way to diet, being so restricted and it would be best to be monitored by a practitioner should it be "advised".'

 - Low calorie breakfasts (opens in new tab)